ahmadfadlitambunan/ElAis/README.md

 <br />
 <div align="center">

-  <h1 align="center">Tanya Pusat Penelitian Kelapa Sawit</h1>
+  <h1 align="center">ElAis</h1>

   <p align="center">
-    An awesome chat AI to get know what you want to ask about our Product Knowledge!
+    An awesome chat AI to get know what you want to ask about PPKS profile, products and services!
     <br />
     <a href="https://chatbot-ppks.streamlit.app/"><strong>View demo »</strong></a>
     <br />